 All cosmogonic myths are outcomes of man’s ambitious attempts at a solution of the eternal mystery of creation.
 A myth may be defined as a story that serves to connect individuals to their cultures and to explain natural and supernatural phenomena, including the creation of the world and the origin of humans.
-Various endeavours to solve the eternal mystery of creation have given birth to many cosmogonic myths around the world and they make an interesting reading.
+Various endeavours to solve the eternal mystery of creation have given birth to many cosmogonic myths around the world and they make interesting reading.
 Many of these myths have some similarities despite huge geographical distances.
-I was reading cosmogonic myths of some Kolarian tribes and I found that they have some similarities with the biblical view of creation of Adam and Eve!
+I was reading cosmogonic myths of some Kolarian tribes and I found that they have some similarities with the biblical view of the creation of Adam and Eve!

 The Kolarian tribes are believed to be one of the earliest settlers in the Indian subcontinent.
 Kolarians are Austroasiatic speakers.
 Genetic studies of Austroasiatic speakers suggest that the Austroasiatic language family may have arisen in India and spread east.
 Santhals, Mundas are two major Kolarian tribes.
 They inhabit mainly in the Indian state of Jharkhand as well as adjacent parts of Indian states of Assam, Odisha, West Bengal, Chhattisgarh, Bihar and into parts of Bangladesh.